AstarNetwork/astar-docs/docs/builder-guides/from-zero-to-ink-hero/nft/Wizard/wizard.md

         ├── Cargo.toml
         └── lib.rs
 ```
 You are now ready to check if all is set.
 Run in root project folder:
 ```bash
 cargo check
 ```

-## Examine Openbrush traits
+## Examine Openbrush Traits
-Let's examine what we have inside module shiden34 (lib.rs) so far:
+Let's examine what we have inside module `shiden34` (lib.rs) so far:
-* Defined structure `Contract` for contract storage
+* Defined structure `Contract` for contract storage.
-* Implemented constructor `new()` for `Contract` structure
+* Implemented constructor `new()` for `Contract` structure.
-* Implemented Openbrush traits *PSP34, Metadata, Mintable, Enumberable, Ownable* for structure `Contract`
+* Implemented Openbrush traits *PSP34, Metadata, Mintable, Enumberable, Ownable* for structure `Contract`.
 * Overridden `mint()` method from trait *Mintable*.
 More about this in next section.

-Each of implemented traits will enrich Shiden34 contract with a set of methods.
+Each of implemented traits will enrich `shiden34` contract with a set of methods.
 To examine which methods you now have available check:
 * Openbrush [PSP34 trait](https://github.com/Supercolony-net/openbrush-contracts/blob/main/contracts/src/traits/psp34/psp34.rs) brings all familiar functions from ERC721 plus a few extra:
     * `collection_id()`
     * `balance_of()`